PG::

 NOTE: This class version of this method can only be used safely in client programs that use a single PostgreSQL connection at a time (in this case it can find out what it needs to know “behind the scenes”).
 It might give the wrong results if used in programs that use multiple database connections; use the same method on the connection object in such cases.

-which also add proper quotes around the string.
+See also convenience functions escape_literal and escape_identifier which also add proper quotes around the string.

-Escapes binary data for use within an SQL command with the type bytea
+Escapes binary data for use within an SQL command with the type bytea.

-literal in an SQL statement.
+Certain byte values must be escaped (but all byte values may be escaped) when used as part of a bytea literal in an SQL statement.
 In general, to escape a byte, it is converted into the three digit octal number equal to the octet value, and preceded by two backslashes.
-The single quote (‘) and backslash () characters have special alternative escape sequences. escape_bytea
+The single quote (‘) and backslash () characters have special alternative escape sequences. escape_bytea performs this operation, escaping only the minimally required bytes.

-, which avoids the need for passing values inside of SQL commands.
+Consider using exec_params, which avoids the need for passing values inside of SQL commands.

 NOTE: This class version of this method can only be used safely in client programs that use a single PostgreSQL connection at a time (in this case it can find out what it needs to know “behind the scenes”).
 It might give the wrong results if used in programs that use multiple database connections; use the same method on the connection object in such cases.

-Escape an arbitrary String str
+Escape an arbitrary String str as an identifier.

-with a String argument, but it doesn’t support an Array argument and it makes use of libpq to process the string.
+This method does the same as quote_ident with a String argument, but it doesn’t support an Array argument and it makes use of libpq to process the string.

-Escape an arbitrary String str
+Escape an arbitrary String str as a literal.

-for a type cast integrated version of this function.
+See also PG::TextEncoder::QuotedLiteral for a type cast integrated version of this function.

 Returns a SQL-safe version of the String str.
 This is the preferred way to make strings safe for inclusion in SQL queries.

-, which avoids the need for passing values inside of SQL commands.
+Consider using exec_params, which avoids the need for passing values inside of SQL commands.

 Character encoding of escaped string will be equal to client encoding of connection.